nitin2953/kalc.tools/src/site/legal/disclaimer.md

 ---
 title: Disclaimer
-meta_description: Disclaimer about our site & results presented by our calculators, convertors and tools
+seoDesc: Disclaimer about our site & results presented by our calculators, convertors and tools
 ---

 **Updated on: 4 March, 2022**